 About Dear Anger

 Dear Anger is a podcast for humans of all ages!
 If yelling, tantrums, fighting, arguing, and silent treatments, not to mention all the stress and anxiety that accompany those things, have a presence in your home, then you're in the right place.
-Join hosts Ed Crasnick and Renee Jain, the powerhouse team that brought you Dear Anxiety, every week as they share tools, tricks, and tips for transforming anger into a positive catalyst for change.
+Join hosts Ed Crasnick and Renee Jain, the powerhouse team that brought you Dear Anxiety, for this limited series as they share tools, tricks, and tips for transforming anger into a positive catalyst for change.

 The Dear Anger Team

 Host Renee Jain is founder and Chief Storyteller at GoZen!, and is recognized as a pioneer in marrying technology and child psychology.
 Through her writing, product invention and development, masterclasses for parents, and children’s advocacy, she works to build the emotional intelligence of kids, including resilience, empathy, kindness, and critical thinking.
-Renee is a certified life coach, and holds a MA in Applied Positive Psychology from the University of Pennsylvania.
-She's also a wife and a mom, and can often be found reading a comic book, doodling or sipping a cup of coffee in a quiet nook in LA.
+Renee is a certified life coach, and holds an MA in Applied Positive Psychology from the University of Pennsylvania.
+She's also a wife and a mom, and can often be found reading a comic book, doodling or sipping a cup of coffee in a quiet nook.